PedroAugustoRamalhoDuarte/pay-asaas/README.md

 ## Customer

-**IMPORTANT**: For this add the document column to users table.

-The customer works the same as the other processors, but with the document additional field.
+**IMPORTANT**: In order to create a customer with pay-asaas, you need to provide a document (cpf or cnpj) to the user.
+This can be in the form of the following columns, in order of preference:
+  - `document`
+  - `cpf`
+  - `cnpj`

-The document is not required to create the customer but is required to process payments.
-The document can be cpf ou cnpj without mask.
+In asaas, the document is not required to create the customer but is required to process payments, as such, we choose to make the field mandatory in this gem.

 ## Charge